0z-cloud/vx/README.md

 But wants to placement multiple virtual environments on the same Datacenter to same VMs environment

-All linked environments, which we want to add as children like virtual, looks and works by the symlinks way.
+All linked environments, which we want to add as childs like virtual, looks and works by the symlinks way.

 Let's do like for example, two Childs of Primary - development and stage environments,